Robert Pittman (media executive): Clear Channel Media Holdings, Inc. and iHeartMedia, Inc.

 In November 2010, Pittman took on the role of Chairman of Media and Entertainment Platforms for Clear Channel, and made a personal equity investment in the company.
-In this role, Pittman worked to leverage the company's media assets and spearhead the further development of a digital strategy for Clear Channel Radio, particularly with regard to its iHeartRadio digital radio platform.
+In this role, Pittman worked to leverage the company's media assets and spearhead the further development of a digital strategy for Clear Channel Radio, particularly for its iHeartRadio digital radio platform.
 At this time, the company was burdened with $20 billion in debt as the result of a 2008 leveraged buyout.
 In September 2014, Pittman led the company's transformation to iHeartMedia, Inc. to better reflect the company's multi-platform focus.
 Today Pittman is chairman and CEO of iHeartMedia, Inc., with multi-platform assets across broadcast radio; digital; podcasting; mobile; social; data; and live events.
-Under Pittman's leadership the company's debt was significantly reduced—from $16.1 billion to $5.75 billion—and the company emerged from restructuring in May 2019.
-At that time, T. Rowe Price referenced the company as one that had been revived by disruptive change.
-In addition to being the number one audio company in America by reach, iHeartMedia, Inc. is the number one streaming radio company and is now the number one podcast publisher globally.
+Under Pittman's leadership company debt was significantly reduced—from $16.1 billion to $5.75 billion—and the company emerged from restructuring in May 2019.
+At that time, T. Rowe Price referenced the company as one revived by disruptive change.
+In addition to being the number one audio company in America by reach, iHeartMedia, Inc. is the number one streaming radio company and now the number one podcast publisher globally.
 In October 2018 closed its acquisition of podcasting pioneer Stuff Media, LLC, the leading for-profit publisher of entertaining and informative podcast content, which includes the HowStuffWorks (HSW) brand and content.
-Pittman played a pivotal role in developing the iHeartRadio Music Festival, the biggest live concert festival in radio history, the first of which took place in Las Vegas on September 23–24, 2011 in conjunction with the launch of the New iHeartRadio.
+Pittman played a pivotal role in developing the iHeartRadio Music Festival, the biggest live concert festival in radio history, the first of which occurred in Las Vegas on September 23–24, 2011 along with the launch of the New iHeartRadio.
 The company has since expanded its national tentpole live events platform to include the nationally televised iHeartRadio Music Awards; the iHeartCountry Festival; iHeartRadio Fiesta Latina; the iHeartRadio Podcast Awards; iHeartRadio ALTer Ego and the iHeartRadio Jingle Ball Tour.
 In December 2016, the company launched its two new on demand subscription platforms, iHeartRadio Plus and iHeartRadio All Access.